DevBig/PharmacySearchApp/ER Model/Readme.txt

 Accept the license agreement and proceed.

-When the download is done, unzip the file and run the datamodeler.exe app When opened, click File->Import and navigate to open the pharmacyapper.dmd in this project.
+When the download is done, unzip the file and run the datamodeler.exe app When opened, click File->Open and navigate to open the pharmacyapper.dmd in this project.